Photo by Mars Taska

 In addition to working in theater, Noma has also written numerous scripts for TV & film, and is currently developing an original half-hour YA workplace comedy about a group of teens who work at a zoo in Arizona; ANIMALS!

-Noma is also a stand-up comic who has worked with Women Stand Up (WSU) NYC, and was the former president of the famous stand-up club Astor Place Riots.
+Noma is also a stand-up comic who has worked with Women Stand Up (WSU) NYC, and was the former president of the famous NYU stand-up club Astor Place Riots.
 They’ve performed at the Kraine Theater, Asylum NYC, & Iggy’s Bar, among others.

-Most interested in developing new works as a writer, they’ve worked with their own work & the work of peer playwrights to put up productions of new plays throughout NY.
+Most interested in developing new works as a writer, they’ve worked with their own work & the work of peer playwrights to put up productions of new plays throughout NYC.
 They believe theater is most effective when it feels unavoidable and intimate, and they stage their work to reflect that belief.

 Here they are, unavoidably intimate, holding a bee in their mouth.